kirbyjp/Geometry-dependent-virtual-photon-behavior/abstract.md

 **Core objective**
 Demonstrate whether macroscopic geometry (tilt, curvature, finite aperture) measurably alters the effective momentum distribution of evanescent modes by extracting spatial maps of $\kappa(x)$, $d(x)$, and phase.

+**Addressing historical ambiguities**
+The dynamics of evanescent fields, particularly regarding tunneling times and signal propagation, have been subject to significant historical debate.
+Previous interpretations often relied on specific pulse-shaping conditions that led to assertions of superluminal effects, which have since been challenged by standard Maxwellian treatments.
+Our platform moves beyond these interpretive debates by implementing a rigorous, spatially-resolved mapping approach.
+By directly measuring the local momentum redistribution and the energy-momentum balance of the evanescent field, we provide an empirical framework that clarifies these dynamics within a standard classical electrodynamic context.

 ---

 ## Key hypothesis